This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #NewYearNutrition #CollectiveBias

-This recipe for Coconut Chai Tea Latte is a simple way to take a basic chai tea latte up a notch or two in flavor.
-Creamy coconut milk is blended into chai tea for a warm, comforting beverage that is lower in fat and sugar, but full of flavor!
+A Coconut Chai Latte is a simple way to take a basic chai latte up a notch or two in flavor.
+Creamy coconut milk is blended into chai for a warm, comforting beverage that is lower in fat and dairy free, but full of flavor!

-As I continue on my keto journey, I am constantly learning about new ways to make the foods that I love more keto-friendly.
-This simple recipe for a Coconut Chai Tea Latte is the perfect example of how one little substitution can make a big difference!
+This simple recipe for a Coconut Chai Latte is the perfect example of how one little substitution can make a big difference!

 Prep!